Moving to Utah County or Salt Lake County in 2026? What Every Relocating Family Should Know First | Kat Ashby

 2. The Air Quality Is a Real Consideration

 In 2024, the American Lung Association ranked the Salt Lake City-Provo-Orem area as the 9th worst in the country for ozone air quality.
-That's not a small thing to absorb if you're moving from somewhere with clean air.

 The bottom line: summer air quality here is genuinely excellent.
 Winter inversions are the trade-off.
 Knowing that going in makes it manageable.